 So how can W-GDP draw on lessons from MCC and elsewhere to better use its investments and its indicators to support meaningful gender-related policy and legal reform?

 Make use of good indicators but know their limitations.
-The Women Business and the Law indicators on their own don’t reflect de jure practices, can’t capture how legal changes affect individual women and men, and offer no insight into gender reform sequencing.
+The Women Business and the Law indicators on their own don’t reflect de facto practices, can’t capture how legal changes affect individual women and men, and offer no insight into gender reform sequencing.
 But they are based firmly on the legal building blocks of economic gender equality.
 And they could be very useful in application to W-GDP as a way to help target and track US agency efforts to incentivize countries to reform laws and policies that discriminate against women and/or pass progressive laws that improve their economic opportunities.
 But these (and other gender-focused) indicators—which we’ll explore in a later blog—cannot be the extent of W-GDP’s thinking about results.

 Expand support beyond just changing words on paper: Supporting legal and policy change is one thing, but it’s also critical to assess and take into account the surrounding conditions that will allow legal reform to have real impact.
 For instance, past CGD research on child marriage laws demonstrates that just reforming laws without engaging with broader social and economic conditions will not necessarily lead to the law’s desired effect.
 On the other hand, in the case of a ban on female genital mutilation/cutting (FGM/C) in Burkina Faso, a long history of grassroots activism likely fostered an environment where the law led to dramatic reductions in FGM/C.